wilsonkw97/gitdemoexe/README.md

     mkdir "any name you like"
     ```

-* Creating a README.md file to give a brief on your project
+* Creating files for your project
     ``` sh
-    echo "text to display">> README.md
+    echo "text to display">> filename #.md is for markdown file, .txt is for text file
     ```

 * Change your working directory and initialize git